SSH configuration#

 Security#

-Bacularis does not store anywhere and does not remember any SSH password nor
+Bacularis does not store or remember any SSH passwords or key passphrases.

-key passphrase.
-Every time when user types SSH password or key passphrase it is used
+Each time a user enters an SSH password or passphrase, it is used

 program.